Melanchophy/Heart-Strike-Files/README.md

     3. Unzip the world download file from Mega directly into the server's folder `*/`.
     4. Follow step `2-3` again.
 The server should be online and you can join it in game using the IP address `0`.

+# How to Update
+Here are the steps on updating the server if you already have one up and running:
+1. Download the latest world file (I will include version names so you can check if you have the most up-to-date file already).
+    - Unzip the world file in `*/` and replace the old world.
+2. At the top of this page click `Code` > `Download ZIP`
+    - Unzip the ZIP file in `*/plugins/` and replace the old files.

 ## Special Thanks To...
 - Raspi_Dude, for providing a host to one of the instances (24/02/2024-Present).